sarahalsharabi-CYS/ARTI308-ML-Labs/Lab6/README.md

 The main objective of this project is to understand which customer features have the strongest impact on spending and to build a predictive model using machine learning techniques in Python.

-## Dataset Description

-The dataset used in this project is called **Ecommerce Customers**.
-It contains information about customer activity and spending behavior on an e-commerce platform.

 ## Key Findings

 The analysis showed that: